LTB2022/Rpi_Temp/README.md

 # Rpi_Temp_Rev0_Fall22

-This repository is for Raspberry Pi Zero test bed operating system images.
+This repository is for Raspberry Pi Zero tester code -Micah
--Micah